 Fat-filled food is harder and takes longer for your body to digest.
 They can also cause uncomfortable bloating.
 Avoid fatty food after dinner and opt for a healthy, high-protein snack that will help keep your metabolism working without causing bloating or weight gain.

 Eating late-night healthy snacks won’t tank your health and fitness goals if your choose ones with a balance of protein, fiber, and healthy fats and avoid sugary or greasy food.
 Make sure you include your snacks in your daily carb or calorie limit to ensure they don’t keep you from reaching your goals.
-A high-protein drink or high-protein bites are quick and easy ways to keep you on track.
+High-protein snacks and shakes are a quick and easy ways to keep you on track.